yrp604/bochscpu/README.md

 ## install

-Download the prebuilt artifacts from [bochscpu-build](https://github.com/yrp604/bochscpu-build).
+Run `cargo build` - it will download the prebuilt artifacts from [bochscpu-build](https://github.com/yrp604/bochscpu-build) and extract the `lib` and `bochs` folders into the `bochscpu` checkout.

-Install the `lib` and `bochs` folders into the `bochscpu` checkout.
-For example:
+This will result in a tree like follow:

 ```
 bochscpu$ ls -l
 total 20